 The HSUS has also been using PZP to treat the deer population at NIST for 20 years.
 During this time, the number of deer collisions has dramatically decreased, the remaining deer have become healthier and the deer population growth rate remains low, despite the fact that urbanization and development around the facility results in constant migration of new deer into the facility's deer population.

 The immunocontraception study on Fripp Island, S.C., has been the most successful.
-Over a five-year period, the deer population decreased by nearly 60 percent.
+Over a five-year period, the deer population decreased by nearly 60 %.
 In addition, residents of Fripp Island are very pleased by the results, happy to see that the remaining deer population on the island is healthier and causing fewer conflicts.

 Sterilization programs are another option for humanely controlling the population growth of white-tailed deer and although sometimes cost-prohibitive, recent programs have shown great results.